casdoor/casdoor-website/docs/basic/basic-concept-introduction.md

 ## Token

 Casdoor is based on OAuth.
-Tokens are users' OAuth token.
+Tokens are the OAuth access tokens for users.